 - Apply the GEM and associated tools that facilitate the development of executable code to systematically and replicably transform the knowledge contained in these guidelines into a computable format.
 (Achieved)

-- Deliver the knowledge via CDS to ambulatory sites that employ the Centricity electronic health record (EHR) at Yale and EpicCare at Nemours.
+- Deliver the knowledge via CDS to ambulatory sites that employ the Centricity electronic health record (EHR) at Yale and EpicCare EHR at Nemours.
 (Achieved)

-Among the preliminary findings, the GLIDES team discovered the importance of making sure that processes, methods, and tools intended to aid implementation of CDS operate within the context of an organization’s existing infrastructure.
-Each GLIDES implementer took a slightly different approach to bridging the structured knowledge specification outputs from GEM to their own processes and tools for designing changes to EHR systems.
-These differences in bridging techniques reflect differences in the guidelines being implemented, in the systems development practices of each organization, and in the technical infrastructure being used for the EHR.
+The experience of GLIDES’ implementation partners demonstrates that transitioning from recommendations expressed in statement logic to functional decision support is complex and multi-faceted.
+Among the indings, the GLIDES team discovered the importance of ensuring that processes, methods, and tools intended to aid implementation of CDS operate within the context of an organization’s existing infrastructure.
+Each GLIDES implementer took a slightly different approach to bridging the structured knowledge speciication outputs from GEM to their own processes and tools for designing changes to EHR systems.
+The varied techniques relect differences in the guidelines being implemented, the systems development practices of each organization, and the technical infrastructure being used for the EHR.

 Strategic Goal: Develop and disseminate health IT evidence and evidence-based tools to improve health care decisionmaking through the use of integrated data and knowledge management.